About

 We are in a brief window where humans and AI work in hybrid partnership before AI handles most of the work independently.
 I build for exactly this transition.
 The companies I work with aren't experimenting with AI — they're restructuring around it, turning slow, manual operational layers into agentic systems that schedule, communicate, report, and decide, so their teams spend their hours on judgment and relationships instead of busywork.

-The centaur window is measured in low single-digit years.
-The question isn't whether your workflows get automated — it's whether you're the one designing how, or reacting after someone else does.
+This hybrid stretch — call it the centaur window — is measured in low single-digit years.
+The question isn't whether your workflows get automated.
+It's whether you're the one designing how, or reacting after someone else does.

 Proven outcomes